backstrap/backstrap/README.md

 	var model = new Backbone.Model({state: true});
 	var input = new $$.Checkbox({model: model, content: 'state'}).render();

+#### CollectionView

+A generic Collection-aware view.
+Listens to add, remove, and change events on the Collection, and provides a basic rendering framework.
+Example:

+	new $$.CollectionView({
+		model: someCollection,
+		itemView: $$.View.extend({ /* view for individual item */ }),
+		emptyContent: 'No items to show',
+		placeItem: function () {
+			// If you require special handling to place itemViews on the page.
+		},
+		placeEmpty: function () {
+			// If you require special handling to place emptyContent on the page.
+		}
+	});

+Both $$.List and $$.Table extend this component.

 #### Context

 Creates a `span` whose Bootstrap context-color is model-bound.